-(Revised March 18, 2021) If a real estate firm chooses to re-open, designated brokers should carefully review the requirements to ensure compliance with all protocols.
+(Revised May 21, 2021) If a real estate firm chooses to re-open, designated brokers should carefully review the requirements to ensure compliance with all protocols.
 No office facilities may open for operations until they can meet and maintain all the requirements, including providing materials, schedules, and equipment required to comply.
 Some of the protocols are:

-- · Remote meetings with clients are encouraged. - Occupancy of the office, including guests, is capped at 25% of maximum capacity for Phase 2 counties and 50% maximum capacity for Phase 3 counties. - Clients must make appointments for in-person services for Phase 2 counties. - Post signage at the entrance requiring clients to wear face coverings. - · Maintain minimum six-foot separation between all persons in all interactions at all times. - Arrange furniture to encourage social distancing. - Real estate brokers and their clients must wear cloth face coverings at all times. - Provide personal protective equipment (PPE) such as gloves and face coverings to employees and independent contractors. - Ensure frequent and adequate hand washing with adequate maintenance of supplies.
+- · Remote meetings with clients are encouraged. - Occupancy of the office, including guests, is capped at 25% of maximum capacity for Phase 2 counties and 50% maximum capacity for Phase 3 counties. - · Clients must make appointments for in-person services for Phase 2 counties. - Post signage at the entrance requiring clients to wear face coverings. - · Maintain minimum six-foot separation between all persons in all interactions at all times. - · Arrange furniture to encourage social distancing. - Consumers visiting a real estate office:

+- Firms can require all consumers to wear a face covering; - Firms can allow consumers who are fully vaccinated to not wear a face covering after providing proof of vaccination; or - Firms can allow consumers who are fully vaccinated to not wear a face covering based upon the honor system. - · For brokers and employees in a real estate office: - · Firms can require all brokers/employees to wear a face covering; or - Firms can allow brokers/employees who are fully vaccinated to not wear a face covering after (a) showing proof of vaccination; or (b) providing a signed document attesting to vaccination.
+The firm should maintain a log of persons who have verified that they have been vaccinated, including the method and date of verification. - Provide personal protective equipment (PPE) such as gloves and face coverings to employees and independent contractors. - Ensure frequent and adequate hand washing with adequate maintenance of supplies.
 Use disposable gloves where applicable to prevent transmission on office supplies or other equipment that is shared. - Establish a janitorial schedule that includes frequent cleaning and sanitizing with a particular emphasis on commonly touched surfaces. - Screen individuals for signs/symptoms of COVID-19 before starting work.
 Make sure individuals who are sick stay home or immediately go home if they feel or appear sick.
 Cordon off any areas where an individual with probable or confirmed COVID-19 illness worked, touched surfaces, etc. until the area and equipment is cleaned and sanitized.
-Follow the cleaning guidelines set by the CDC to deep clean and sanitize. - All on-site employees and independent contractors must be trained on the work site's policies, these requirements and all relevant sanitization and social distancing protocols.
-They must also be trained about COVID-19 and how to prevent its transmission.

-- A site-specific COVID-19 monitor shall be designated at each location to monitor the health of individuals and enforce the COVID-19 job site safety plan. - Develop and post at each location a comprehensive COVID-19 exposure control, mitigation, and recovery plan.
-A copy of the plan must be available at the location and available for inspection by state and local authorities. - COVID-19 safety information and requirements, such as CDC, DOH, OSHA posters and the employer-owner written policies for COVID-19, shall be visibly posted at each location. - · Authorized access to the business should primarily be through the front door. - Face shields or sneeze guards should be placed throughout the worksite at all places of potential interaction between service providers and clients.
+Follow the cleaning guidelines set by the CDC to deep clean and sanitize. - All on-site employees and independent contractors must be trained on the worksite's policies, these requirements and all relevant sanitization and social distancing protocols.
+They must also be trained about COVID-19 and how to prevent its transmission. - A site-specific COVID-19 monitor shall be designated at each location to monitor the health of individuals and enforce the COVID-19 job site safety plan. - Develop and post at each location a comprehensive COVID-19 exposure control, mitigation, and recovery plan.
+A copy of the plan must be available at the location and available for inspection by state and local authorities. - COVID-19 safety information and requirements, such as CDC, DOH, OSHA posters and the employer-owner written policies for COVID-19, shall be visibly posted at each location. - Authorized access to the business should primarily be through the front door. - Face shields or sneeze guards should be placed throughout the worksite at all places of potential interaction between service providers and clients.